gray-industries/loginator/README.md

 The begin method will return the last line much like a function, allowing you to seemlessly integrate transaction logging into your middleware.

+## Middleware

+This Gem includes middleware.
+I am not adding explicit dependencies on the frameworks I'm targeting. that being said, I do want to document the version of those frameworks and have put a separate Gemfile in `lib/loginator/middleware` that includes the appropriate development dependencies required for for testing and development.
+I am also adding that Gemfile to the gem's root Gemfile to make testing and contributing easier.
+I feel it is necessary to draw this distinction, because Loginator does not explicitly require those gems.

 ## Contributing

 1. Fork it